 Dylan Jones, a former pitcher and first baseman at Oregon State, joined the UCSB Baseball staff as Director of Baseball Operations in August 2017.
+He was promoted to Volunteer Assistant Coach in September of 2018.

 As a student-athlete, Jones turned in two productive seasons for Oregon State.
 A two-way player, he accrued a 1-0 record, 2.01 ERA, and 1.69 batting average against as a pitcher while as a batter he finished with a .284 career average, including a .329 average as a junior.
 The Beavers made the NCAA Tournament in both of his seasons in Corvallis.